-Clustergrammer was developed to visualize high-dimensional biological data (e.g. genome-wide expression data), but it can also generally be applied to any high-dimensional data (e.g. a matrix).
-Clustergrammer has several biology-specific features that facilitate the analysis of gene-level biological data, such as: gene-expression data, proteomics-data, etc. To take advantage of these features, row names must be genes.
-See the CCLE Explorer for examples of gene-expression data.
+Clustergrammer was developed to visualize high-dimensional biological data (e.g. genome-wide expression data), but it can also generally be applied to any high-dimensional data.
+Clustergrammer has several biology-specific features that facilitate the analysis of gene-level biological data, such as: gene expression data, proteomics-data, etc. To take advantage of these features, row names must be official gene names.
+See the CCLE Explorer for examples of visualizing gene expression data.
 These optional biology-specific features are available in the Clustergrammer Web App as well as the Clustergrammer Jupyter Widget and will automatically activate if the row-names are genes.

 Mouseover Gene Name and Description¶